 - Intelligent network management: AI can enable a simplified, streamlined way to manage the complexities of a 5G network, allowing CSPs to move from a reactive to a proactive approach.
 It offers predictive maintenance and recovery services, resolving issues at faster rates by quickly detecting and diagnosing them, thus moving toward a self-healing network.
 AI-enabled chatbots can report issues and automatically fix network problems in real time.
 For example, in the case of a CSP network outage, an AI-based network management solution can access the historical data and make parameter changes like adjusting the reference power of a cell site, antenna tilt, and many others.

 - Zero-touch automation: CSPs are making their 5G networks programmable and flexible, with on-demand services being activated and delivered in almost no time.
-The processes behind these services are automated during their entire lifecycle, through what’s known as zero-touch automation.
+The lifecycle processes behind these services are automated through what’s known as zero-touch automation.
 AI is the foundation of this automation in 5G, making decisions while a new service gets activated and an old one gets shut down.
 When implemented in an automation platform, AI can autonomously pinpoint network issues, correlate them with previous actions, and then automatically execute an action, moving towards autonomous remediation.

 - Enhanced customer experiences: A CSP can distinguish its business from the competition by providing compelling experiences to its customers.
 A factor in helping achieve this is using AI-enabled chatbots or automated responses during customer support engagements to quickly resolve customer queries, allowing round-the-clock service and reducing calls to call centers.
 Functionality like sentiment analysis determines a user’s emotion from textual and voice data helping the chatbot drive the flow of conversations.
 Many other examples can prove how AI leads to enhanced customer experiences and magnifies the probability of customer retention.